 Not really the first place to visit you think of when visiting Isla Mujeres.
 When you are exploring the island is nice to make a stop and marvel at the graves.
 People are not buried in the ground, but above the ground.
 Therefore the cemetery is full of little stupas.
 It is on the same road as the Madera Food and Art restaurant.

 In some Isla Mujeres travel blogs I read about Joysxee and watched a video on Youtube.
 For those looking for this particular thing to do in Isla Mujeres I have to disappoint you; it doesn’t exist anymore!
 It sounded like a cool idea and the guy who created it, was in the news everywhere, but if he really cared about the environment he wouldn’t have left it behind.
 Both of his islands started falling apart and the guy left and never returned.
 Locals are now gathering in cleaning up the reef and the mangroves and tons of plastic bottles are fished out of the ocean every day.
 Special thanks to local expats with much love for Isla Mujeres for all their efforts cleaning the mess once called one of the best things to do in Isla Mujeres!

-Where to go after you visit Isla Mujeres?
+Where to travel after visiting Isla Mujeres?
 Have a look at my Mexico Page for more than 30 travel blogs about the Yucatan Peninsula only.
-A complete itinerary for almost a month with 20 cool places to visit in Yucatan can be found in the link.
-Don't miss out on the cenotes near Valladolid, visit Isla Holbox for the same kind of island vibes as on Isla Mujeres or head to Merida Mexico for more authentic Mexican vibes.
+A complete itinerary for almost a month with 21 cool places to visit in Yucatan can be found in the link.

 Please help me in return by sharing the link of this article online.
 Every pin on Pinterest, tweet on Twitter or share on Facebook means a lot to me.
 May be a small thing for you to do, but it could make a huge difference for me.
 Thanks a million...